jlovejo2/Consilience_Learning_PlatForm/README.md

 - Add default value for select button
 - Add a search by course discipline instead of search by subject
 - Using react-scheduler to add a schedule page for the teacher to create a class schedule
+- Breaking down server side set-up with routes and controllers to be more schema specific and therefore easier to find desired code in files

 MERN
 heroku repo created